-My eldest client is 87 years young.
-I’ve seen her twice a week since 1998.
-At the time, she was experiencing signs of osteopenia and her doctor recommended weight-bearing exercise.
-I got the call and her bone health has not been an issue ever since.
+My eldest client is 87 years young, and I’ve had the privilege of training her twice a week since 1998.
+When we first met, she was showing early signs of osteopenia, and her doctor recommended weight-bearing exercise.
+I got the call, and since then, bone health has never been an issue for her.

 Day 1